Thinking about a sunny getaway in Los Cabos? Wondering where to stay in Cabo San Lucas for a luxury escape?

 The hotel’s Bar Esquina restaurant is also one of the hottest restaurants in town.

-2. Best resorts in Cabo along the Corridor:
+Best resorts in Los Cabos along the Corridor

-Many of the chicest and best luxury resorts in Los Cabos are found along the beachfront Corridor.
+Many of the chicest luxury Los Cabos hotels and resorts are found along the beachfront Corridor.

-You have a choice of eight restaurants, including Mexican and French (don’t miss the haute cuisine at Cocina de Autor).
+You have a choice of eight restaurants, including French and innovative Mexican food dining spots.
+Don’t miss the haute cuisine at Cocina de Autor.

-All but the $25,000 gold-flecked tacos are included.
-Premium cocktails.
-At least 51 complimentary wines.
-In-room bars restocked daily.
+Pretty well everything but the $25,000 gold-flecked tacos are included in the rates.
+Think top-shelf liquor, at least 51 complimentary wines and in-room bars restocked daily.

 You can’t swim in the ocean here.

-But who cares!
-Because you have pool butlers to pamper you silly as you chill in super-comfy lounge chairs with the most glorious sea views.
+Because you have infinity pools with pool butlers to pamper you silly, as you kick back in super-comfy lounge chairs with the most glorious sea views.